 Add the remaining tsp of butter into the veg and pour the eggs over the top, pooling evenly through the mixture.
 Put the lid on the pan and cook on low-medium heat for 8-10 mins

-Take off the lid, shake over some cracked black pepper and crumble over the feta cheese (the top will still be undercooked!).
-Place the pan under the grill for 5 minutes until the feta has melted slightly and the surface of the frittata has ‘set’
+Take off the lid, shake over some cracked black pepper and crumble over the feta cheese (the top will still be under-cooked at this stage).
+Place the pan under the grill for 5 minutes until the feta has melted slightly and the surface of the frittata has ‘set’.